rohantalkad747/stego-util/README.md

 $ chmod a+x stego
 ```

-If you find it useful, add it to the PATH of your machine.
+If you find it useful, add it to the path of your machine.

-Application Programming Interface:
+### Application Programming Interface

 `stego encode --msg <your message to encode> --src <your source image> --dest <the destination location>`